kosssi/cozy-hello-world/README.md

 Congrats!
 Your app is now fully set.
 You can start coding in [`src`](src), and run it through a [cozy-stack](https://cozy.github.io/cozy-stack/).

-You can find more informations about how to bootstrap a Cozy app in the [Cozy's app bootstrap<sup>v3</sup>](http://talks.m4dz.net/cozy-bootstrap-v3/) talk. -->

 Community
 ---------

 ### Maintainer

-The lead maintainer for cozy-template and tooling is [@CPatchane](https://github.com/cpatchane), send him a :beers: to say hello!
+The lead maintainer for cozy-hello-world and tooling is [@CPatchane](https://github.com/cpatchane), send him a :beers: to say hello!

 ### Get in touch